Diagnostic Radiography & Imaging - BSc (Hons)

 Year: 1

 This placement will enable the student to develop his/her professional and caring skills within the hospital environment and to work as a member of the healthcare team.
 He/she will acquire the skills necessary for the radiographic examination of the abdomen, respiratory and skeletal systems.
-Experience will also be gained in the areas of image processing, clerical management and nursing procedures.
+Experience will also be gained in the areas of image processing and archive, clerical management and nursing procedures.

 Year two